Social Media Statistics (How Many People Use Social Media?)

 China has more social media users than any other country, but when we factor in population sizes, the data tells a different story.
 North America (the region) and Brunei (the country) have the highest number of social media users as a percentage of their total population (i.e. social media penetration rate).

 Which country has the most social media users?

 China has the most social media users of any country, with 1.02 billion social media users as of 2022.
 India had the second most social media users of any country, at around 755 million.
 And the US ranked a distant third, with around 302 million users.

-This isn’t surprising given that China, India, and the US also happen to be the first, second, and third most populous countries on earth.
+This isn’t surprising given that China, India, and the US are the first, second, and third most populous countries.

 Social media penetration by country

-We can calculate the social media penetration rate of a country by dividing the total number of social media users in that country by its total population.
-The social media penetration rate is a good indication of how ‘popular’ social media is within a given country.
+We can calculate a country’s social media penetration rate by dividing the total number of social media users in that country by its total population.
+The social media penetration rate indicates how ‘popular’ social media is within a given country.

 Brunei has the highest social media penetration rate of any country at 116.5%.
 Note that this suggests there are more social media users than citizens in Brunei, which seems nonsensical.